IBM/number-crunching-python-tutorial/3-DEVELOP.md

 # Developing a number-crunching application

+In this section, you will use a new Python library that automatically generates Swagger API documentation from your source code.
+Later you will add new services and routes to your application, adding new number-crunching features to the cloud-based API.

 ## Generating a Swagger API documentation

 1. Open the **`username`-python-microservice** repository in Visual Studio Code.